The 6 Things in a House Payment (and how to save money)

 So I didn't get a separate bill for those things.

-And the condo complex I lived in had a pool and a little gym.
+And the condo complex had a pool and a little gym.

 Houses and townhouses are sometimes part of an association too.

-Association dues are a monthly payment you must make if you choose to buy a home that's part of an association.
+Association dues are a monthly payment you must make if you choose to own a home in a neighborhood that's part of an association.

 2. The Insurance